F-rn/AniHelper/README.md

 ## Installation

-AniHelper made with CRA (create-react-app) and only some additionals node modules, just run:
+AniHelper made with CRA (create-react-app) and electron (desktop only) and only some additionals node modules, just run:

 ```
 npm install